 NEW YORK (AP) — Grab your sunglasses, a giant cup of coffee and prepare to hit the highway: 2016 is shaping up to be the summer of the road trip.

-Cheap fuel prices have left many American families flush with spare cash, which they now plan to spend on vacations.
-And with summertime gas prices predicted to be the lowest in 13 years, the travel industry is outright giddy over its chances for a blockbuster July and August.
+Cheap fuel prices have left many American families flush with spare cash to spend on a vacation.
+With summertime gas prices predicted to be the lowest in 13 years, the travel industry is anticipating a blockbuster July and August.

-And, AAA, one of the nation’s largest travel agencies and a car lobbying group, is predicting 38 million people will travel for the holiday, the most since 2005.
-That’s 700,000 or 1.9 percent more travelers than last year.
+AAA, the large travel agency and car lobbying group, is predicting 38 million people will travel for the holiday, the most since 2005.
+That’s 700,000, or 1.9 percent, more travelers than last year.

 The overwhelming majority of Memorial Day travelers — 89 percent — plan to go by car.
 That’s the highest percent of drivers since AAA began tracking holiday travel in 2000.